andrewring/github-distributed-owners/README.md

 ### Limitations

 To mitigate some of the complexity of `include`d OWNERS, there are some language features that are not available.
-If you believe you hae a use case for one of these features, please raise an issue and provide context on your use case.
+If you believe you have a use case for one of these features, please raise an issue and provide context on your use case.

 #### Including OWNERS Within A File Pattern